Welcome to Accident and Emergency

 The four hour performance is a national target set for all Trusts.
 This is a percentage of all A&E attendances where the patient is in the department for 4 hours or less from their time of arrival to ward transfer, admission or discharge.

-In April we saw 3826 patients and of those 98.14% were seen, treated and either discharged or admitted within 4 hours.
+In July we saw 4,220 patients and 97.8 per cent were treated within 4 hours.

 NHS 111 is a new service that’s makes it easier for you to access local NHS healthcare services in